Classroom expectations help students build social responsibility. Try creating a classroom contract together using the children’s ideas.

 Social responsibility is about ethics and a duty for the greater good.
 As educators, we strive to teach students to understand and respect themselves, each other, and the world around them.
 It is promoting thoughtful interactions with others and thinking beyond oneself.
 It is about making the right decisions and solving conflicts.

-Creating a Classroom Contract
+Creating Classroom Expectations with a Contract

 Each year we create a classroom contract.
 This multi-step process helps children identify what is important in a classroom and to take responsibility for maintaining that.
 A classroom contract is something that is built with the participation and ideas from everyone.
 It becomes something quite strong and powerful.
 It is also a nice alternative to traditional classroom rules.